The best gardening gloves for thorny natives and roses - Minimalist Gardener

 Are thorn proof gloves waterproof?

-Most are water-resistant rather than fully waterproof.
-They’re designed to block thorns, not hold water — so avoid soaking them during use.
+Most are water resistant rather than fully waterproof.
+They are designed to block thorns, not hold water, so avoid soaking them.

-Can I use thorn proof gloves for blackberries or bougainvillea?
+Can I use thorn proof gloves for native plants?

 Do thorn proof gardening gloves work in hot weather?

 Look for breathable linings and natural materials that allow airflow.
-Our recommended ones are designed for Australian conditions, balancing protection with comfort.
+Ours are selected with Australian conditions in mind, balancing protection and wearability.

 Back to blog